bethinkpl/bit-docs/git.md

 * I can create a branch locally and switch between the branches
 * I understand the concept of branching and I know which commits / changes I can expect on different branches
 * I can stash my changes and move them between branches
-* I know how to move commits between branches, `git cherry-pick` command
+* I know how to copy commits between branches, `git cherry-pick` command

 ### Advanced aka _Teamplayer_
 * I know there are remote Git servers and services that offer it like: GitHub, Bitbucket or GitLab